lxucs/CapRetrieval/README.md

 CapRetrieval evaluates the fine-grained embedding matching, tailored towards a practical image search scenario in Chinese via dense passage retrieval:
 - Candidate passages are image captions, and queries are short phrases of entities or events reflected in captions.
 - Overall, the dataset comprises seemingly simple queries and captions; however, text encoders are shown limitations resolving these cases.
 - Evaluation results call for attention on embedding training strategies with different **granularity**.

+CapRetrievalEn is the direct translation of CapRetrieval to English.
+It is provided only for reference, since the original labels may not hold true due to different language traits.

 #### Format